-Amelia has worked as a clinical music therapist in Cambridge for the past 37 years.
+Amelia has worked as a clinical music therapist in Cambridge for the past 37 years, and is a member of the Cambridge Institute for Music Therapy Research (CIMTR).
 She currently divides her time between clinical work with children and families, plus music therapy teaching and research.

 In 1994, Amelia co-initiated the two-year MA Music Therapy course at Anglia Ruskin University.
 She gives weekly music therapy lectures and workshops on her special areas of clinical expertise which include autism, developmental difficulties, child psychiatry, working with families and diagnostic assessments.
 She also teaches single line clinical improvisation and is particularly interested in encouraging students to use orchestral instruments in their music therapy work.

 Amelia has completed four music therapy research investigations.
 In December 2012 she organised a successful, two-day conference at Anglia Ruskin University, during which 50 speakers from across the world presented papers and workshops.
 She has also published numerous articles and seven books, two of which focus on her specialised music therapy approach with children and their families which she developed through clinical practice and research.

 As co-editor of three recent books, Amelia has encouraged and supported other music therapists to write about clinical approaches with families and working in schools.
 The latest book, published in 2015, gathered together case studies from 57 music therapists all over the world, reporting on how they used their first orchestral instrument in their work.
 Three of her books have been translated into other languages including Russian, Greek, Japanese, Korean and French.
 Amelia is regularly asked to present her work both in the UK and abroad and has been invited to give 15 keynote speeches at music therapy conferences.